willi-kappler/darwin-rs/README.md

     for wrapper in my_simulation.population {...}
 ```
 Each individual is wrapped inside a ```Wrapper``` struct that contains additional information needed for the simulation: **fittness** and the **number of mutations**.
-See also the example folders for full working programs.
+See also the example folder for full working programs.

 # Used crates: